NiuRuslan/star-contest/README.md

 # star-contest
-little game with NASA and Spotify APIs
+little game with NASA, Spotify and Deezer APIs